ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

 A useful feature is to filter an image.
 Here the :mod:`ClearMap.Imageprocessing.Filter` package can be used.

-To detect cells the difference of Guassians filter is usefull to detect cell centers.
+To detect cells center, the difference of Gaussians filter is a powerful way to increase the contrast between the cells and the background.
+The size is set as (x,y,z), and usually x, y and z are about the typical size in pixels of the detected object.
+As after the background subtraction, the intensity of the signal is again reduced after the filtering, but the signal-to-noise ration is dramatically increased:

     >>> from ClearMap.ImageProcessing.Filter.DoGFilter import filterDoG
     >>> dataDoG = filterDoG(dataBGR, size=(8,8,4), verbose = True);